 Here’s a brand awareness example from a vet sharing helpful pet dental tips:

-The most important want to use this brand awareness strategy is to stay active and consistent.
+The most important way to use this brand awareness strategy is to stay active and consistent.
 This gives you the best chance of increasing engagement and building brand awareness on social media.

 4. Run social media ads